garfielder/notes/Tech/IntoMemory.md

       * Low missing rate.  but complex control logic.
 Only available for small cache
    * direct assiciative.
 Each meory block is mapped into a specific cache line.
 Easy to implement, but high missing rate.
    * set associate.
 Cache lines are divided into different sets, each sets contains 2/4/16/32/64 lines(or cache blocks), although each memory block can be mapped in a single block, but  hit rate is still high, bacause there are a number of  candicated lines for the memory block
+      * a memory block can be mapped into one set. (direct assiciative at set level)
+      * fully asociative inside a set.
       * A set with N lines are named N-way cache